mattiaskvist/topovision/src/height_extraction/README.md

     - Matches OCR text detections to the nearest contour line.
     - Uses Euclidean distance from the text centroid to the polyline segments.
+    - **Orientation Check**: Verifies that the text rotation aligns with the local tangent of the contour line.
+Matches are discarded if the angle difference exceeds 30 degrees.

 3.  **Inference** (`inference.py`):